Bangkok Hilton: Episode two

-Kat meets Carlisle in jail.
+Kat meets Carlisle in prison.
 He agrees to tell Hal where she is.
-Hal is reluctant to meet Kat, but Carlisle convinces Hal to visit her in jail under a false name, pretending to be Carlisle’s legal assistant.
-Hal is impressed by Kat’s strength.
+Hal is reluctant to meet Kat, but Carlisle convinces Hal to visit her in prison under a false name, pretending to be Carlisle's legal assistant.
+Hal is impressed by Kat's strength.

-Kat is charged with trafficking, which carries the death penalty.
-She is taken to the squalid, overcrowded, Lum Jau prison to await trial and placed in a cell with other foreigners, ironically nicknamed the "Bangkok Hilton."
+Kat is charged with drug trafficking, which carries the death penalty.
+She is taken to squalid, overcrowded, Lum Jau Prison to await trial and placed in a cell with other foreigners, ironically nicknamed the "Bangkok Hilton."

-Mandy Engels (Joy Smithers), another Australian imprisoned for drug trafficking, teaches Kat how to sneak to the men’s side of the prison, to visit and care for Mandy’s intellectually disabled brother Billy (Noah Taylor), who was arrested with Mandy.
+Mandy Engels (Joy Smithers), another Australian imprisoned for drug trafficking, teaches Kat how to sneak to the men's side of the prison, to visit and care for Mandy's cognitively disabled brother Billy (Noah Taylor), who was arrested with Mandy.

-Carlisle convinces Hal to take an active part in the case, working with Kat, but maintaining his false identity as a junior lawyer.
+Carlisle convinces Hal to actively participate in the case, working with Kat, but maintaining his false identity as a junior lawyer.
 However, Hal flatly refuses to visit Kat in Lum Jau.
-He reveals to Carlisle that it is the same prison in which he was held by the Japanese 40 years earlier and he cannot bear to enter its walls.
+He reveals to Carlisle that it is the same prison in which he was held by the Japanese 40 years earlier, and he cannot bear to enter its walls.

 Hal finds the courage to go to Lum Jau.
-Based on Kat’s memories, Hal retraces her footsteps to London, where he is reunited with his estranged brother James.
+Based on Kat's memories, Hal retraces her footsteps to London, where he is reunited with his estranged brother James.

 Episode three

 In London, every trace of Arkie turns into a dead end.
 Hal continues to Goa, where he chases Arkie to the airport and sees him across a crowd.
 However, without proof of any crime, Hal cannot convince the Indian police to do anything.

 Mandy and Billy are sentenced to death and executed.
-Soon after, Kat is also found guilty of trafficking and sentenced to death.
-The despondent Hal suddenly realizes that the escape tunnel his men dug in WWII may still exist, as it was covered over when it was discovered by the Japanese.
-Kat will only have to get to the men’s side of the prison to access it.
+Soon after, Kat is also found guilty of drug trafficking and sentenced to death.
+The despondent Hal suddenly realizes that the escape tunnel that his men dug in WWII may still exist, as it was covered over when the Japanese discovered it.
+Kat will only have to get to the men's side of the prison to access it.

 Hal convinces Carlisle, whose entire life has been devoted to defending the law, to break the law in order to save the innocent Kat from execution.
-Kat reveals she can sneak to the men’s side.
-After a failed attempt, Kat tries again the night before she’s to be moved to another prison for her execution.
-Kat sneaks to the men’s side, finds the escape tunnel, and uses it to get into the sewers, where she meets up with Hal and Carlisle.
+Kat reveals that she can sneak to the men's side.
+After a failed attempt, Kat tries again the night before she's to be moved to another prison for her execution.
+Kat sneaks to the men's side, finds the escape tunnel, and uses it to get into the sewers, where she meets up with Hal and Carlisle.
 At the airport, Hal reveals to Kat that he is her father, as she boards her plane to Australia.

 Hal escapes Bangkok and meets up with Kat in Goa, where they watch as Arkie is arrested and then walk together on the beach as father and daughter.